Local

 Many indigenous villages in Guatemala only have an elementary school, so many students drop out after just sixth grade.
 Increasing access to secondary school is one of the most important ways to improve the education of indigenous Guatemalans.

-To improve educational access, we have collaborated with the regional Ministry of Education to open a middle and high school in a remote village.
-Currently, there are 58 students studying in the middle and high school that had otherwise stopped studying because the closest middle school was an hour and a half away and the closest high school was even further.
+To improve educational access, we have collaborated with the regional Ministry of Education to open a middle school and a high school in one remote village and a high school in another village.
+Currently, between the middle school and two high schools there are 96 students studying that would otherwise have stopped because previously the closest middle school was an hour and a half away and the closest high schools were even further.

 School Snacks